 Colour the bevel with a marker.
-Set the universal support so that the grindstone touches the entire length of the bevel when rotating it by hand.
+Set the Universal Support so that the grinding wheel touches the entire length of the bevel when rotating it by hand.

-At the right setting the stone removes the colouring along the whole length of the bevel.
+At the right setting the wheel removes the colouring along the whole length of the bevel.